 Years later, Teva Pharmaceuticals sought FDA approval to market a generic palonosetron product using one of Helsinn’s dosages.
 Helsinn sued Teva, alleging that their product infringed its patent.
 While the district court ruled in Helsinn’s favor, the case when appealed, the federal court reversed the decision.
 The Federal court deemed the patent invalid on the grounds that “a commercial sale to a third party who is required to keep the invention confidential may place the invention ‘on sale’ under §102(a).
 The Supreme court affirmed the ruling.

-The decision won’t affect large companies a lot, but the situation is surely going to be tricky for small companies as they are dependent on others for improving their products by tests and trials.
+The decision won’t affect large companies a lot, but the situation is surely going to be tricky for small companies as they are dependent on others for improving their products through tests and trials.
 Moreover, it raises the question – Does an inventor’s sale of an invention to a third party who is obligated to keep the invention confidential qualify as prior art for purposes of determining the patentability of the invention?

-This isn’t the first time when a decision has become a struggle for a research company or industry.
+This isn’t the first time that a decision has become a struggle for a research company or industry.
 There are many decisions given by SCOTUS which either proved to be a boon or a disaster for an industry.

 MedImmune, Inc. v.
 Genentech, Inc. – (2007)

-The patent dispute’s subject matter was whether a licensee can challenge the patentability of licensor patent even when the license agreement is going on.
+The patent dispute’s subject matter was whether a licensee can challenge the patentability of a licensor patent even when the license agreement is going on.

 The case also indirectly argued whether the US should change the first-to-file patent system.

-In 1997, MedImmune had a license agreement with Genentech for US4816567 which expired in 2006.
+In 1997, MedImmune had a license agreement with Genentech for US4816567, which expired in 2006.
 Genentech had a pending continuation application of Cabilly II.

-But in 2006, MedImmune refused to give royalty arguing that they improperly extended the expiry date of the patent.
+But in 2006, MedImmune refused to give royalty, arguing that they improperly extended the expiry date of the patent.
 Hence, Genentech sued MedImmune.

-MedImmune filed for Declaratory Judgment but the district court dismissed the request for lacking subject matter.
+MedImmune filed for Declaratory Judgment, but the district court dismissed the request for lacking subject matter.